Oneflow-Inc/DLPerf/HugeCTR/README.md

 ## Test Results

+If it is a a test with multiple devices, the log of device 0 is recorded.

 ### batch size X 2 tests
 All batch size double tests were performed with 2 x 1024 Hidden Fully-connected Units.